Lumavate-Team/documentation/docs/6-CLI.rst

 Add
 +++

-Adds a profile to a specified enviroment, and associates the profile to a specific organization.
+Adds a profile to an environment and associates the profile to a specific organization.

 Example: